Nbr8bud/Nbr8bud/README.md

 - 👋 Hi, I’m @Nbr8bud
 - 👀 I’m interested in most things science.
 I have a huge interest in space and the wonders of the universe.
 - 🌱 I’m currently working on a Computer and Information Sciences degree.
-- 💞️ I’m looking to collaborate on anything to help me build my skills and comfortabiity in the field.
+- 💞️ I’m looking to collaborate on anything to help me build my skills and comfortability in the field.
 - 📫 How to reach me ...

 <!---